 Exploring dataset with chemiscope

-Additionally, chemiscope.explore() allows to provide a custom function for representation and dimensionality reduction, offering flexibility for more advanced usage.
+For more advanced use cases, chemiscope.explore() allows to provide a custom function for representation and dimensionality reduction.

 To use this function, some additional dependencies are required.
 You can install them with the following command: